 Source: Information sheet on the COVID-19 vaccination/Robert Koch Institute

 For information on vaccination in your region and to make an appointment, go to www.116117.de.

-The Federal Centre for Health Education has collated extensive information and also addresses common misconceptions.
+The Federal Centre for Health Education has compiled an extensive collection of information on coronavirus vaccinations.

 The Federal Ministry of Education and Research provides information on the special national programme and the status of vaccine research.

 The Robert Koch Institute also offers FAQs on the subject of the coronavirus and vaccination.